danielflower/npm-cranker-connector/README.md

 ***Security notice** This is a blanket act.
 So please do not do this if you do not know what you are doing.
 It should NOT be included in production code.*

+## Testing

+You can run test.js but you need an evironment variable JAVA_HOME to be set pointing to a JRE (or JDK) version 8.

+The repository includes a pre-compiled crank4j router on JDK8.

+If JAVA_HOME is not set the test will `process.exit`.